 In April 1921 it was reported that all houses had to be completed before July 1922 in order to rank for a government subsidy under the State-Aided Housing Scheme.

 The Second Batch of Houses.

 In May 1921 the Abertillery Urban District Council invited tenders for the erection of another batch of 40 houses at Rose Heyworth.
-To be sent to Mr William Gait, Clerk of the Council, Council Offices, Abertillery, Mon.
-Later a problem arose when the Housing Commissioner did not sanction the construction of the said 40 houses as he thought the tenders were in excess of the cost they were prepared to sanction.
+To be sent to Clerk of the Council Mr William Gait at the Council Offices, Abertillery, Mon.
+Later a problem arose when the housing commissioner did not sanction the construction of the said 40 houses as he thought the tenders were in excess of the cost they were prepared to sanction.
 He could only sanction 24 houses subject to the tenders being satisfactory.
 The surveyor drew up amended plans for 24 houses with a hope of receiving sanction for 29 and issued new tenders for 24 houses to be constructed.

 The Third Batch of Houses and the Demolition of the Wooden Huts.

 In August 1923 the Abertillery Urban District Council held a meeting to discuss the communication from Messrs Tudor and Elliott, their representatives at Cardiff in regards to the requesting of an additional 14 houses to be constructed at the Rose Heyworth site and Mr Charles Ruthin and other Officers of the Ministry of Health refused to comply, it was proposed by Mr Tudor and seconded by Mr Boots to press ahead on their own and issue tenders for the additional 14 houses in question.
 The clerk issued tenders for the construction of such houses, the tenders included a condition that the successful contractor must demolish and remove the remaining wooden huts on the site.